The Trouble with Diagnosing Asthma

 Along with asthma diagnosis, FeNO measurements are also useful for the long-term management of asthmatic symptoms.

-Regular monitoring can determine whether patients’ have adhered to treatment, and FeNO monitoring has been demonstrated as a useful non-invasive, adjunctive method to evaluate the quality of asthma control in steroid-naïve asthmatics as well as asthmatics receiving treatment.
+Regular monitoring can determine whether patients’ have adhered to treatment, and FeNO monitoring has been demonstrated as a useful non-invasive, adjunctive method to evaluate the quality of asthmatic control in steroid-naïve asthmatics as well as asthmatics receiving treatment.
 This allows healthcare professionals to adjust corticosteroid doses based on the inflammation levels and feedback from the patient.

 Implementing FeNO Testing